PostgREST/postgrest-docs/releases/upcoming.rst

 PostgreSQL 14 Compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The latest PostreSQL release tightened the GUC naming scheme making it impossible to use dots (``.``) and dashes (``-``).
+The latest PostgreSQL release tightened the GUC naming scheme making it impossible to use dots (``.``) and dashes (``-``).
 Thankfully, `@robertsosinski <https://github.com/robertsosinski>`_ got the PostgreSQL team to reconsider allowing dots in the GUC name, making it possible to avoid a breaking change.
 You can see the full discussion `here <https://www.postgresql.org/message-id/17045-6a4a9f0d1513f72b%40postgresql.org>`_.

 Embedding on Partitioned Tables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~